Naious: Synopsis

 The plotline of Naious takes place between the 21st and 22nd centuries, where the Earth has become overpopulated and uninhabitable due to constant pollution that prompted humankind towards space colonization, which expanded their technological advances as a result.
 The humans first discovered a series of machines in Mars and scientists spent several years in reverse engineering their technology for beneficial purposes, while habitable spots in a weakened Jupiter are found for temporary colonization and the existence of extraterrestrial life is later confirmed.
-The technological expansion led to widespread pollution once again and to counter it, a satellite containing the titular artificial intelligence is built by the Earth Federation Bureau for the task of purifying the atmosphere of Earth, however it eventually becomes sentient and ultimately threatens humanity by first obliterating various cities with a powerful blast.
+The technological expansion led to widespread pollution once again and to counter it, a satellite containing the titular artificial intelligence is built by the Earth Federation Bureau for the task of purifying the atmosphere of Earth, but it eventually becomes sentient and ultimately threatens humanity by first obliterating various cities with a powerful blast.
 Manami Katagiri, pilot of the ASP space fighter craft, is assigned with the mission of stopping the rogue AI in a last-ditch effort.